docker/docs/desktop/settings/mac.md

 - /docker-for-mac/osxfs/
 ---

-This page provides information on how to configure and manage your Docker Desktop settings.
+This page provides information on how to configure and manage your Docker Desktop for Mac settings.

 To navigate to **Settings** either: